 In the years since his first failed bid for the Democratic nomination, I’ve watched smart, thoughtful people bring up the latter, and I’ve watched them get torn down and dismissed by people—almost always white or male or both—who will also insist in the same breath that “Bernie Bros” are not a real thing (while actively doing the thing that everyone else identifies as “Bernie Bro” behavior).

 2016 was legitimately traumatic for a lot of people, and the self-righteousness that Bernie Sanders seems to spark in some of his more privileged supporters significantly contributed to that trauma.
 (If you don’t see it, consider yourself lucky.
 And possibly somewhat responsible.)

 Now Bernie has announced his 2020 candidacy, and even though I feel more politically aligned with him than probably any other candidate, I am genuinely concerned about what effect his campaign is going to have on the morale of people who need to build some solidarity and camaraderie in order to defeat Trump.
 Any way you slice it, given the well-trodden stereotypes about “Bernie Bros”—fair or otherwise—the optics of Bernie versus a field full of non-white-male candidates is going to be rough.
-I write this in the hopes of encouraging other people who might find themselves tasked with defending Bernie, just as I did, to try to do so without succumbing to the condescending, combative tactics that made 2016 such an emotionally draining shitshow.
+I write this in the hopes of encouraging other people who might find themselves tasked with defending Bernie, just as I did, and will almost certainly do again, to try to do so without succumbing to the condescending, combative tactics that made 2016 such an emotionally draining shitshow.

 If you’re a Bernie supporter this time around, and you don’t feel personally traumatized by, say, the systematic murder of Black children by police, or laughing rapists in the highest levels of government, or that horrible law that Bernie voted for that makes sex workers suffer, then I have something to ask of you.